 Patrick Sun: Sunpride Foundation hosts large-scale exhibitions with an LGBTQ theme to promote awareness and respect of our community in Asia.
 We anchor our events at public institutions because they provide a platform to reach out to the general public.
 Like movies and novels, we see art as a more equanimous way of communication and strive to promote people’s understanding and acceptance of a more diverse society.

-LUX: What is the symbolism behind Spectrosynthesis, and what was the ambition for the Taipei and Bangkok exhibitions?
+LUX: What is the symbolism behind Spectrosynthesis, and what was the ambition for the Taipei, Bangkok and the recent Hong Kong exhibitions?

 Patrick Sun: Spectrosynthesis is composed from two words – spectrum which represents diversity as in colours of the rainbow, and photosynthesis which is how plants convert solar energy into nourishment.
 We believe if one source of energy can bring life to all living creatures, then diversity could lead to a better and healthier society.